No One Is Innocent (song): "No One Is Innocent"

 The song was recorded at an unknown 16-track studio in Rio de Janeiro during Jones' and Cook's stay from mid-January to late February 1978.
 Lyrics and vocals were provided by Ronald Biggs: "The record was made in a church studio in Rio with the priest present, who seemed very happy.
 We were rather drunk by the time we came to make the recording, which explains why it may have appeared a little out of tune.
-We also recorded 'Belsen Was A Gas', which I must say I wasn't too happy about, and I was relieved that it didn't appear on the other side of 'No One Is Innocent', I did find these words a little disgusting."
+We also recorded 'Belsen Was a Gas', which I must say I wasn't too happy about, and I was relieved that it didn't appear on the other side of 'No One Is Innocent', I did find these words a little disgusting."

-The second song recorded, "Belsen Was A Gas", turned up on the movie soundtrack album of The Great Rock 'n' Roll Swindle in 1979.
+The second song recorded, "Belsen Was a Gas", turned up on the movie soundtrack album of The Great Rock 'n' Roll Swindle in 1979.
 Overdubs to both songs were recorded at Wessex Studios in London with engineer Bill Price.

 "My Way"

 The backing track of the song was recorded at Studio de la Grande Armée in Paris on 10 April 1978 with engineer Emmanuel Guyot.
-French session musicians were used - Claude Engel on guitar, with the rhythm section from the disco band Voyage (Sauveur Mallia on bass guitar and Pierre-Alain Dahan on drums).
+French session musicians were used – Claude Engel on guitar, with the rhythm section from the disco band Voyage (Sauveur Mallia on bass guitar and Pierre-Alain Dahan on drums).
 The vocals were recorded on the same day, the final single version consisting of three different vocal takes.

 Overdubs were recorded back at Wessex Studios in London with engineer Bill Price.
 Steve Jones added guitars and Simon Jeffes arranged an orchestral intro to the song.

 The original backing track coupled with one of the three vocal takes was released on the album Sid Sings.

-Producer Dave Goodman stated he did an unreleased mix of the song at Berwick Street Studios in London in June 1978, but the studio bill was not paid in time so his mix was delivered to the record company too late to be used on the single.
+Producer Dave Goodman stated he created an unreleased mix of the song at Berwick Street Studios in London in June 1978, but the studio bill was not paid in time so his mix was delivered to the record company too late to be used on the single.